Who Invented the Emoticon?

 I propose the following character sequence for joke markers:

 Read it sideways.
 Actually, it is probably more economical to mark things that are NOT jokes, given current trends.
 For this, use

 Regardless if they did, it was Fahlman’s post that popularized and spurred on the creation of new emoticons.
-The idea caught on quickly at CMU and without Fahlman having a clue, it spread to dozens of other universities, research labs, and computer networks.
-Soon people made a hobby out of compiling all sorts of smileys expressing various sentiments.
+The idea caught on quickly at CMU and it soon spread to dozens of other universities, research labs, and computer networks.
+Some people even made a hobby out of compiling all sorts of smileys expressing various sentiments.

 How has all this affected Fahlman?
-Well, Fahlman never made a dime off of emoticons and throughout the birth and growth of the emoticon, Fahlman has remained with CMU, primarily working in Artificial Intelligence.
+Well, Fahlman never made a dime off of emoticons, and throughout the birth and growth of the emoticon, he has remained with CMU, primarily working in Artificial Intelligence.
 “I am trying to create something that will have a greater impact than that stupid thing,” Fahlman says.
-He may have a hard time :-).
+That’s a tall order.

 Bonus Emoticon Facts: